rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-Moreover, you can introduce the Organization component as a new functional stateless component to keep the render method of the App component concise.
-Because this application is going to be a simplified GitHub issue tracker, you can already mention it in a short paragraph.
+Introduce the Organization component as a new functional stateless component to keep the render method of the App component concise.
+Because this application is going to be a simple GitHub issue tracker, you can already mention it in a short paragraph.

 {{< highlight javascript "hl_lines=5 6 7 8 9 10 11 12" >}}
 class App extends Component {